hyphenOs/hyphenos-blog/content/2017/hello.md

 Tags: pelican
 Slug: hyphenos-hello-world
 Author: Abhijit Gadgil
 Summary: Started hyphenOs blog on github pages, that is powered by Pelican.
-This articlue describes the setup.
+This article describes the setup.

 ## Pelican Powered blog for hyphenOs